cxhiano/15-441-project-1/readme.txt

 will be closed.

 The memory buffer associated with client socket is dynamically allocated.
-It start at a specific size and as data in it grows, it grows accordingly. (by calling realloc).
-More specifically, each time data size exceeds half of buffer capacity, buffer capacity will be increased to
-1.5 times its original capacity.
+It starts at a specific size and as data in it grows, it grows accordingly. (by calling realloc).
+More specifically, each time data size exceeds half of buffer capacity, buffer capacity will be increased to 1.5 times its original capacity.

 The memory buffers will also shrink.
-Each time after sending data, if free space in the buffer is more than the initial size of the buffer, the buffer will be decreased to half of its original size.
+Each time after sending data, if free space in the buffer is more than the initial size of the buffer, half of free space in the buffer will be freed.